Skip to main content

 Residents will be employees of their training site throughout residency, and must complete local hiring procedures.
 They are also expected to maintain registration at University of Toronto throughout residency.

-The University of Toronto Medical Physics Residency Program is seeking to fill residency positions for the two-year program, starting in September 2024.
-There are positions open at Carlo Fidani Regional Cancer Centre, Trillium Health Partners in Mississauga, Durham Regional Cancer Centre in Oshawa, Princess Margaret Cancer Centre at University Health Network in Toronto, ON and Odette Cancer Centre at Sunnybrook Health Sciences Centre in Toronto, ON.
-The deadline for applications is January 10, 2024.
+The University of Toronto Medical Physics Residency Program is seeking to fill residency positions for the two-year program, starting in September 2026.
+There are 6 positions open, 1 position at Carlo Fidani Regional Cancer Centre, 1 position at Durham Regional Cancer Centre, 2 positions at Princess Margaret Cancer Centre and 2 positions at Sunnybrook – Odette Cancer Centre.

 Applications must include: